Brother-Brigham/ARCHIVE_001/D&D/Spencer's Campaign - Wizard Build Planning.md

 First purchasing goal is half-plate.
+After that, worry about

 **Class Progression**: